How To Get Paid For Your Client’s Results

 Days later as the captain is reviewing the outstanding invoices, he comes across the old engineer’s bill for $13,000.
 The captain is shocked.
 His crew had shared that it only took the old engineer 5 minutes and only one tiny red-handled wrench to fix the problem.
 How could it possibly cost so much?
 The captain feeling very smug, emails the old engineer and asks him to itemize his bill.
 He figures there was no way the old engineer can justify the cost.

-Within a few minutes, the captain receives a response.
+Then, within a few minutes, the captain receives a response.
 The email states:

 - Red Handled Wrench $5.00